samowitsch/competition-pro-mini-pcb-replacement/README.md

 ### Current state

 > ⚠️ Current start repository.
 Work in progess.
 Just a collection repo at the moment.
+Maybe forever ;o)
-The respective creators own the copyright!
+> ⚠️ **The respective creators own the copyright!**

 ### PCB pictures